-On the front panel, the CPE400/CPL410/CPS400 features two USB 3.0 ports, labeled USB1 and USB2.
+On the front panel, the CPE400/CPL410 features two USB 3.0 ports, labeled USB1 and USB2.

-USB1 is assigned to PACEdge and can be used for keyboards, memory sticks, or other memory devices.
-For other USB devices, an appropriate PACEdge driver will need to be installed.

-USB2 is reserved for the Controller run time PACS.
+- USB1 is assigned to PACEdge and can be used for keyboards, memory sticks, or other memory devices.
+For other USB devices, an appropriate PACEdge driver will need to be installed. - USB2 is reserved for the Controller run time PACS. - For USB port pinouts, refer to.